zimolzak/birthday-party/list.md

   green shirt, or block letters "MICHIGAN STATE" in green on black, *etc.* Background colors: grey, black, blue, green, red.

-- Wireless doorbell that has *volume adjustment!*

 - Very long tree trimmer.
 Either a manual type (with a saw and shears, plus a rope that you pull), or battery-powered saw-type cutter.

 ## Clothes

-- **Wallet.** Some type of wallet that doesn't fold and is a little thinner than the one I have now.
-Maybe made of fabric or something other than leather.
-Should have at least 3 slots (a few cards, a few other cards, and cash folded in half).
-More slots are OK but no more than 6, I guess.
-These are sometimes sold as "card holder" type wallets.
-Bifold may be OK if skinny enough, but no trifold.
-    Most colors are OK. (black, brown, tan, grey, tan: in solid or pattern.
-Or even fun designs like that Simpsons one I used to have.)

 - A new **"clickabelt."** Belt made by "Slidebelts."
 Something like a brown leather belt.
 The one I've had for a while is getting worn.